 FLANNEL!!
 Are you as obsessed as I am?
 I want all the flannel things!
-Last winter, I made a simple flannel fringe blanket and we’ve used it throughout the year – you can find the tutorial for that flannel fringe throw by clicking here.
+Last winter, I made a simple flannel fringe blanket and we’ve used it throughout the year – here you can find the flannel fringe throw tutorial.
 I wised up this Autumn and made a fresh stack of easy flannel throw blankets – one for every member of the family!
 They are soft and cozy and the cheery patterns and trims make the stack look great even when they’re not in use!

 This project is so simple because the flannel is soft on both sides and is the perfect weight to use as a single layer which means that the only thing you need to do is finish the edges of your cut of fabric!
 Today, I’m going to show you how to finish the edge with a couple different types of trim.
 Also, I’ll show you a different style fringe that can be made with a coverstitch machine for optimal ease and a professional finish!

 - 2 yards of flannel shirting (44/45 inches wide) – you can alternately have it cut 44 inches long to make a simple square, which is a great size for kids!

 - Matching thread for sewing machine and/or serger

 - Pom-pom trim – enough to go around the perimeter – about 20 feet or 7 yards for the 2 yard x 44 in. blanket